 The title, Prince of Wales, is still the highest honor given to the eldest son and heir apparent to the British thrown.
 Prince Charles received this honor July 1, 1969 at Caernarfon Castle.

-Today, Caernarfon, along with Conwy and the castles of Beaumaris and Harlech, forms a World Heritage site.
+Today, Caernarfon, along with Conwy and the castles of Beaumaris and Harlech, forms a UNESCO World Heritage site.

 If you can’t visit, take this virtual YouTube tour: